Mohamed Diaby (footballer, born 1996)

-Lamine Mohamed Diaby (born 3 September 1996) is a French professional footballer.
+Lamine Mohamed Diaby, known as Momo Diaby (born 3 September 1996) is a French professional footballer who plays for Liga Portugal 2 club Feirense.

 Club career

 Sheffield Wednesday (loan)

 On 11 August 2023, Diaby joined Sheffield Wednesday on a season-long loan with the option-to-buy.
 Diaby made his debut on 19 August 2023 against Preston North End, but came off with a serious injury which would see him have an extended spell on the sidelines.
 He returned from his injury on 1 January 2024, coming off the bench against Hull City.